 Risking the Safety of the Community

-Your bail will be revoked if you are deemed as a risk to the community.
+Your bail will be revoked if you are deemed a risk to the community.
 If the court thinks that you can potentially cause harm or might even flee the state, they will put you back in jail until your trial is complete.